 - Pro Tip: after a successful connection send a thank you message and start a conversation.

-Here is a short video that summarizes the process.
+Here is a short video that summaries the process.

 There are however, a few instances where you can connect with people on LinkedIn and a personal note is not necessarily mandatory.